reeddunkle/Codjo/RC_Start/Problem1_Richie_Rich/README.md

 Output Format
 ----

-Return a sigle palindrome number that can be made by changing no more than k digits; if this is not possible, return `-1`.
+Return a single palindrome number that can be made by changing no more than k digits; if this is not possible, return `-1`.

 Explicit Goals